rajarsheya/rajarsheya/README.md

 # Hi there 👋, Welcome to My GitHub Profile!

-I'm Arsheya, a passionate technology leader with a strong background in high performance computong, cloud computing, full-stack development, AI/ML, and data analytics.
+I'm Arsheya, a passionate technology leader with a strong background in high performance computing (HPC), cloud computing, full-stack development, AI/ML, and data analytics.

 ## Skills & Technologies